 or video-recorded" for "sound-recorded".

 Pub.
 L. 101-509, which directed that ", or temporarily deployed overseas for an operational contingency in arduous circumstances, as determined by the Secretary of Defense" be inserted after "belligerent", and that "or" be struck out the first time it appears, was executed by making the insertion as directed but by striking out "or" appearing before "serving with a friendly foreign force" to reflect the probable intent of Con-

 Pub.
-L. 101-384 inserted "engaged in temporary military operations under arduous circumstances,' "or serving"
+L. 101-384 inserted "engaged in temporary military operations under arduous circumstances," before "or serving"

-(a)(2)(D), (b)(1)(A).
+(a)(2)(D). (b)(1)(A).
 Pub.
-L. 101-510 Subsecs. substituted "sound- or video-recorded" for "sound-recorded"
+L. 101-510 Subsecs substituted "sound- or video-recorded" for "sound-re-

 1984-Subsecs. (b), (c).
 Pub.
-L. 98-443 substituted "Secretary of Transportation" for "Civil Aeronautics" Board".
+L. 98-443 substituted "Secretary of Transportation" for "Civil Aeronautics or where adequate surface transportation is not avail-